 TPC Wire & Cable serves steel customers in scrap yards, melt shops, pot lines, casters, mills, foundries, and just about every other layer in the process.
 One such steel bars manufacturer has been operating since 1901, specializing in transforming steel scrap and iron ore into steel products across many industries.
 Construction, automotive, agricultural, steel service center, and energy markets can be found at the top of their list.
-The company boasts 100 North America locations and employs approximately 9,000 people across the U.S. and Canada.
+The company boasts 100 North American locations and employs approximately 9,000 people across the U.S. and Canada.

 The Melt Shop in a steel mill is responsible for melting scrap charge into liquid steel using a combination of temperature and chemical analysis to meet required alloy specifications – it’s a big job and it’s a hot job, but someone’s gotta do it!